Threat posted on social media after 1st week back to Timber Creek High School

-ORLANDO, Fla. - Extra security will be placed at Timber Creek High School Monday after a threat was posted on social media, the Orange County Sheriff’s Office said.
+ORLANDO, Fla. - Extra security is in place at Timber Creek High School Monday after a threat was posted on social media, the Orange County Sheriff’s Office said.

 Related Headlines